TrentBarber70/TrentBarberPortfoliomm/_posts/2025-10-31-post-journal.md

 ---

 Today my teacher wante us to learn how to use the new CNC machines in the Fab Lab.
-We began by following Mr. Dubicks workflow to leanr and create our first pcb with the new machines.
+We began by following Mr. Dubicks workflow to learn and create our first pcb with the new machines.